nguyentuc/authorship_privacy/README.md

 ## Data Preprocessing
 Quora:
-- Randomly get 200 authors who have: profile and at least 50 writings (done)
+- Randomly get 200 authors who have: profile and at least 50 writings
-- Randomly get 50 samples and split train/val/test=40/5/5 (done)
+- Randomly get 50 samples and split train/val/test=40/5/5
-- Define the template for the user_profile (done)
+- Define the template for the user_profile
-- Use ChatGPT API to generate final user_profile with some specific attribute (done)
+- Use ChatGPT API to generate final user_profile with some specific attribute
-- Run chatGPT to get synthesize dataset (let it run on the 40 train sample of train set) (running)
+- Run chatGPT to get synthesize dataset (let it run on the 40 train sample of train set)
-- Evaluate on the dataset and synthesize dataset with bert, n-gram (monday)
+- Evaluate on the dataset and synthesize dataset with bert, n-gram